nuel-solutions/sample-aws-security-incident-response-integrations/documentation/SERVICE_NOW/SERVICE_NOW_TROUBLESHOOTING.md

 3. Review Lambda function logs for processing errors
 4. Ensure ServiceNow incident fields are properly mapped
 5. Verify incident mapping entries in DynamoDB
+6. Check that the correct integration module is being used for field mappings

 ### Enhanced Monitoring and Logging